 She senses that her gain is good; her lamp does not go out at night.
 She stretches out her hands to the distaff and her hands grasp the spindle.
 She extends her hand to the poor and she stretches out her hands to the needy.
 She is not afraid of the snow for her household, for all her household are clothed with scarlet.
 She makes coverings for herself; her clothing is fine linen and violet.
 Her husband is known in the gates, when he sits among the elders of the land.
 She makes linen garments and sells them, and supplies belts to the tradesmen.

-Her benevolence radiates outward from her family.
-She’s an energy giver and it starts at home.
+Her benevolence radiates outward from her family; she radiates energy, and that starts at home.

-A 19th century English proverb, by William Ross Wallace (1819-1881), goes like this: “The hand that rocks the cradle is the hand that rules the world.”
-All those around Superwoman are blessed by her generosity.
+As William Ross Wallace (+1881) said, “The hand that rocks the cradle is the hand that rules the world.”
+Superwoman blesses all around her with her generosity.

 Read More About Superwoman